 Causes of depression

 Depression doesn’t seem to have a single cause.
-Rather, mental health experts believe that a combination of factors contribute to the condition:
+Rather, mental health experts believe that a combination of biological, social, and psychological factors contribute to the risk of developing depression:

 Genetics.
-You’re more likely to experience depression at some point if you have a blood relative with depression.
+You’re more likely to experience depression at some point if you have a blood relative (parent, brother, sister, aunt, or uncle, etc.) with depression.

 Trauma or stress.
-Upsetting or stressful events can cause depression.
+Upsetting or stressful events can have mental health consequences.

 Major life changes.
 Getting married or divorced, losing your job, having a baby, or losing a loved one can trigger depression.

 Other medical conditions.
-People with medical problems, such as cancer, stroke, chronic pain, or attention-deficit hyperactivity disorder (ADHD) are more likely to develop depression.
+People with medical problems, such as cancer, stroke, chronic pain, or attention-deficit hyperactivity disorder (ADHD), are more likely to develop the condition.

 Medications.
 Some medications can cause symptoms of depression.